-How do you collect website demographic data?
+How does Similarweb collect website demographic data?

 Similarweb has access to hundreds of thousands of internal analytics accounts that provide us with their demographic information (age and gender).
 Similarweb also has the largest and most diverse contributor network in the industry.
 Combining these data sources enables us to build audience profiles and map out the web by seeing the digital journey of hundreds of millions of users.

-How accurate is the website demographic data?
+How accurate is our website demographic data?

 Similarweb built the model using most of its direct measurement data set; however, it used the remaining subset of this data set for accuracy testing to validate our estimations.
 The test results were very robust, with only a minor error.